Rehmankk360/shopify_test/README.md

 <h1> Steps you need to follow: </h1>

 ## Installation
-<p>1- Download Ngrok for secure webhook tunnel that will be used in shopify API.</p>
+<p>1- Download Ngrok for secure webhook tunnel that will be used in shopify API webhooks.</p>
-<p>2- if you want to use webhooks then either let me know so I can add your ngrok tunnel URL to shopify webhooks or else you will need to create your own shopify partner account and store replace store_API url and access token in .env file to use your own store and then add the ngrok tunnel url in notifications webhooks of your store</p>
+<p>2- If you want to use webhooks then either let me know so I can add your ngrok tunnel URL to shopify webhooks or else you will need to create your own shopify partner account and store replace store_API url and access token in .env file to use your own store and then add the ngrok tunnel url in notifications webhooks of your store</p>
 <p>3- Download and install postgreSQL.</p>

 ## Set up Database